How to Find Tucson Champorado

 Can I find champorado at chain restaurants in Tucson?

 Unlikely.
 Chain restaurants rarely serve authentic champorado because it requires specialized ingredients and preparation.
-If you see it on a menu at a non-Filipino restaurant, it’s probably a commercial adaptation using cocoa powder or chocolate syrup.
+If you see it on a menu at a non-Filipino restaurant, its probably a commercial adaptation using cocoa powder or chocolate syrup.

 How long does champorado last?